jackkershaw/portfolio/README.md

 # My Portfolio

 ## Planning
 - I originally built this site in vanilla HTML, CSS and JS.
 As the project expanded it became harder to edit, so I decided to use React and Vite with Tailwind CSS.
+Later I migrated it to Astro in order to add some new features(see below).
 - Generated shades for the colour scheme based on my favourite blue, Yves Klein Blue(#002FA7), plain black and white and orangepeel (#FFA630).
 - Redesigned [my old portfolio](https://github.com/jones58/portfolio) in Figma.
 Using the "html.to.design" plugin proved to be very helpful.
 Whilst this was probably a bit overkill for this project, this could be a good workflow for other projects.
 - Thought about the components that make up my website - this was useful for helping the move to React.